khannz/debs/README.md

 # GoDownloadPackages
 Download packages for Ubuntu, include all packages dependens (also take dependens for dependens pack etc).
-Full deb files to install all what you want.
+And you get all the packages you need to install.
 No "sudo" required.